natalie-poulson/final_project/README.md

   * Logout:
     * User can logout and will be redirected to the landing page

+### Unsolved Problems...
+* Modal glitches and design challenges with Django forms
+* Google Maps Widget on load isn't correct size
+* Deploying with GIS to Heroku
+* Allow user's to break food planning down by day
+* Add logic to check trip date and automatically change status of trip complete if date has passed
+* Make delete confirmation notices more elegant

 ### Still to Come...
 * Allow user's to opt out of sharing their trips and/or profile with other users
 * Make the search feature dynamic and implement autocomplete
+* Display a map on each user's profile page that displays pins from all of their completed trips
+* Display maps on each trip page to show the general location of the trip
+* Allow user's to draw lines (instead of a point) to capture their trip more precisely, especially useful for section hiking
+* Sync with Google Calendar
+* Allow users to add collaborators to a trip, allowing for mutual editing/editing/memory storing
 * Allow user's to upload videos
 * Add commenting
 * Add likes
 * Add follows and a feed page
-* Display a map on each user's profile page that displays pins from all of their completed trips
-* Display maps on each trip page to show the general location of the trip
-* Allow user's to draw lines (instead of a point) to capture their trip more precisely, especially useful for section hiking

-## Links
+## Links:

 ### Wireframes/Project Planning
 * https://paper.dropbox.com/doc/Final-Project-WDI--APdH9CZr9rzLQ3cY~tvCj1AxAQ-ee5oZiI4VxL1sV6RabXTv